Missouri governor signs bill banning abortions at 8 weeks

 The measure includes exceptions for medical emergencies, such as when there is a risk of death or permanent physical injuries to "a major bodily function of the pregnant woman."
 But women who find themselves pregnant after being raped or subjected to incest will not be allowed to abort after eight weeks.
 Women who terminate their pregnancies cannot be prosecuted under the law.

-When pressed last week on the rape and incest issue, Parson, a Republican, told reporters that "all life has value."
-President Donald Trump has said he supports exceptions in cases of rape and incest in abortion bans.
+Parson defended the lack of exceptions for rape and incest to a group of abortion opponents gathered Friday in his Capitol office.

+"Is it a terrible thing that happens in those situations?
+Yes it is. ...
+But the reality of it is bad things do happen sometimes.
+But you have two months to decide what you're going to do with that issue, and I believe in two months you can make a decision," he said.

-Missouri businessman David Humphreys, a wealthy Republican donor, had urged Parson to veto the bill.
+Missouri businessman David Humphreys, a wealthy Republican donor, had urged Parson to veto the bill, calling it "bad public policy" to not have exceptions for rape or incest.

-"A bill this restrictive, without the opportunity for exceptions for rape and incest, is bad public policy and bad for Missourians," Humphreys had said in a statement Thursday.
+Missouri state House Democratic Minority Leader Crystal Quade said in a written statement the law treats women "as little more than fetal incubators with no rights or role in the decision, even in cases of rape and incest."

 Alabama's governor signed a bill on May 15 making performing an abortion a felony in nearly all cases.
 Supporters have said they hope to provoke a legal challenge that will eventually force the U.S. Supreme Court to revisit its landmark 1973 Roe v.
 Wade ruling that legalized abortion nationally.